orbitjs/orbitjs-site/src/v0.11/guide/index.md

 Orbit's core primitives were developed to align with the goals and constraints enumerated above.

+### Records

+Records are used to represent data in a normalized form.
+Each record has a `type` and `id`, which together establish its identity.
+Records may also include other fields, such as attributes and relationships with other records.

+### Schema

+A `Schema` defines all the models in a given domain.
+Each `Model` defines the characteristics for records of a given type.

 ### Source

 Every source of data, from an in-memory store to an IndexedDB database to a REST server, is represented as a `Source`.

-Sources vary widely in their capabilities and may individually support interfaces that enable updating, querying, etc.
+Sources vary widely in their capabilities: some may support interfaces that for updating and/or querying records, while other sources may simply broadcast changes.
+Schemas provide sources with an understanding of the data they manage.

-### Schema

-All of the models and relationships in a given domain are defined in a shared `Schema`.
-Record data is structured to align with this schema.

 ### Transform

-A `Transform` is used to represent mutations to sources.
-Each transform is composed of an array of operations.
-An `Operation` represents a single change to a record or relationship (e.g. adding a record, updating a field, removing a relationship, etc.).
+A `Transform` is used to represent a set of record mutations, or "operations".
+Each `Operation` represents a single change to a record or relationship (e.g. adding a record, updating a field, deleting a relationship, etc.).
 Transforms must be applied atomically - all operations succeed or fail together.

 ### Query

 The contents of sources can be interrogated using a `Query`.
-A query is composed of a tree of refinements that are particular to the primary expression (e.g. sort order, filters, etc.).
+Orbit comes with a standard set of query expressions for finding records and related records.
+These expressions can be paired with refinements (e.g. filters, sort order, etc.).
 A query builder is provided to improve the ergonomics of composing queries.

 ### Log

-A `Log` provide a history of transforms applied to each source.
+A `Log` provides a history of transforms applied to each source.

 ### Task